 Alcohol dilates blood vessels.
 Regular alcohol consumption causes inflammation.
 Alcohol is one of the main types of drink to avoid if you have rosacea.

-If proinflammatory food is detrimental for rosacea, anti-inflammatory food is recommended to alleviate the condition.
+If pro-inflammatory food is detrimental for rosacea, anti-inflammatory food is recommended to alleviate the condition.
 The Mediterranean diet that avoids animal fat using olive oil is good for rosacea.
-This diet also includes oily fish shown to regulate skin cells turnover, as well as green leafy vegetables such as spinach and different types of salad.
+This diet also includes oily fish shown to regulate skin cell turnover, as well as green leafy vegetables such as spinach and different types of salad.

-Probiotics - fermented food - can supplement the Mediterranian diet.
+Probiotics - fermented food - can supplement the Mediterranean diet.
 Probiotics can be milk-based (yogurt, kefir, soured cream) or plant-based.
 Plant-based fermented food includes sauerkraut and pickled (not just salted) vegetables and kombucha tea.
 However, these mustn't be spicy as spices trigger rosacea.
-Thus German-style sauerkraut is beneficial, while Korean-style kimchi is not.
+Thus German-style sauerkraut is beneficial, while Korean-style kimchi may not be.

 Drinking plenty of water will ensure that your body isn’t overheated and stressed.
-High temperatures and stress are two of the main causes of rosacea so drinking plenty of water will help to control rosacea symptoms.
+High temperatures and stress are two of the main causes of rosacea so staying hydrated will help to control rosacea symptoms.

 Sudden skin redness or flushing is the first sign of rosacea.
 Removal of the cause will reduce it.
-For example, if the flare caused by an embarrassing social situation, a brief meditation will help to reduce the stress level and in turn, to subside the redness.
-If the redness is caused by temperature or exercise going into an air-conditioned building will help.
+For example, if the flare up is caused by an embarrassing social situation, a brief meditation or deep breathing may help to reduce the stress level and in turn, to subside the redness.
+If the redness is caused by temperature or exercise, taking a break or going into an air-conditioned building will help.

 Redness that is caused by food or drink is more challenging to control.
 Drink plenty of water as it will help to flush spices and alcohol from the body.
 Avoid the ingredients that caused redness in the future - treat them as you would have treated a cause of allergy.

-Spider veins are red and blue small blood vessels (capillaries) that are visible through the skin.
-Spider veins are one of the rosacea symptoms.
-To reduce spider veins avoid rosacea flares (see above).
-A healthy diet and controlled weight reduction can also reduce spider veins appearance.
-Good skin care is also a must for the reduction of spider veins.
+Spider veins are small red (and sometimes blue) blood vessels (capillaries) that are visible through the skin.
+Spider veins are one of the main rosacea symptoms.
+To reduce spider veins, try to avoid rosacea flares, eat a healthy diet and take steps to maintain a healthy weight.

-However, the number of spider veins increases with age.
-At some point, natural treatment may not be enough.
-You can consider cosmetic procedures such as surface treatment with laser or pulsed light as well as radiofrequency occlusion.
+However, the number of spider veins often increases with age and at some point, natural treatments may not be enough.
+You can consider cosmetic procedures such as surface laser treatment with pulsed light or radio frequency occlusion.
 Collapsing spider veins with electric impulses (electrocautery) is yet another way to get rid of spider veins.
 Speak to a skincare professional experienced in these techniques for more information.

 Permanent rosacea spots and pimples mean an advanced degree of rosacea.
 If treating rosacea naturally doesn’t help, it’s possible to try some medications.
 Antibiotics such as tetracycline and sometimes derivatives of erythromycin can be prescribed.
 They reduce general inflammation and alleviate rosacea.